 So you come back and you blame the United States for the creation of these places.

-I mean, that's as out of touch and out of phase, and frankly, as stupid.
+I mean, that's as out of touch and out of phase and frankly as stupid.

 It's not intelligent.

-It's not intellectual, and it certainly isn't deep thinking.
+And it certainly isn't deep thinking.

 And the reason that there's no deep thought is because it's not permitted when you're that arrogant and that condescending.